SAP/jenkins-library/documentation/docs/extensibility.md

 # Extensibility

-When using one of the ready-made pipelines project "Piper" provides, the basic idea is to not write custom pipeline code.
+When using one of the ready-made pipelines of project "Piper", you don't have to write custom pipeline code.
-The pipelines are centrally maintained, and can be used with a small amount of declarative configuration as documented [here](configuration.md).
+The pipelines are centrally maintained and can be used with only a small amount of declarative configuration as documented [here](configuration.md).

-For the large majority of _standard_ projects, the features of the ready-made pipelines should be enough to implement [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) in a best-practice compliant way with little effort.
+For the vast majority of _standard_ projects, the features of the ready-made pipelines should be enough to implement [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) with little effort in a best-practice compliant way.
-If a feature you need is missing, or you discovered a bug in one of the ready-made pipelines, please see if there is already an [issue in our GitHub repository](https://github.com/SAP/jenkins-library/issues), and open a new one if that is not the case.
+If you miss a feature or discover a bug in one of our pipelines, please see if there is already an [issue in our GitHub repository](https://github.com/SAP/jenkins-library/issues) and if not, open a new one.

-In some cases, specialized features might not be desirable for inclusion in the ready-made pipelines.
+In some cases, it's not desirable to include specialized features in the ready-made pipelines.
-You can still benefit from the qualities they provide if you can address your requirements via an **Extension**.
+However, you can still benefit from their qualities, if you address your requirements through an **extension**.
-Extensions are custom bits of pipeline coding that you can use to implement special requirements.
+Extensions are custom bits of pipeline coding, which you can use to implement special requirements.
-Before building extensions, please make sure that there is no alternative which works better for you.
+Before building extensions, please make sure that there is no alternative that works better for you.

 Options for extensibility, in the order in which we recommend considering them:

-## 1) Extend individual stages
+## 1. Extend individual stages

-In this option, you use the centrally maintained pipeline, but can change individual stages if required.
+In this option, you use the centrally maintained pipeline but can change individual stages, if required.

-To do so, create a file called `<StageName>.groovy` (for example, `Acceptance.groovy` or `lint.groovy`) in `.pipeline/extensions/` in your application's source code repository.
+To do so, create a file called `<StageName>.groovy` (for example, `Acceptance.groovy` or `lint.groovy`) in `.pipeline/extensions/` in the source code repository of your application.

 For this, you need to know the technical identifiers for stage names.

 * For the general purpose pipeline, you can find them in [the pipeline source file](https://github.com/SAP/jenkins-library/blob/master/vars/piperPipeline.groovy).
-* For SAP Cloud SDK Pipeline, you can find them in [this GitHub search query](https://github.com/SAP/cloud-s4-sdk-pipeline-lib/search?q=%22def+stageName+%3D%22).
+* For the SAP Cloud SDK pipeline, you can find them in [this GitHub search query](https://github.com/SAP/cloud-s4-sdk-pipeline-lib/search?q=%22def+stageName+%3D%22).

-The centrally maintained pipeline checks if such a file exists and executes it, if present.
+The centrally maintained pipeline checks if such a file exists and if it does, executes it.
 A parameter of type `Map` that contains the following keys is passed to the extension:

-* `script`: defines the global script environment of the `Jenkinsfile` run.
-This makes sure that the correct configuration environment can be passed to project "Piper" steps and allows access to for example the `commonPipelineEnvironment`.
+* `script`: Defines the global script environment of the `Jenkinsfile` run.
+This makes sure that the correct configuration environment can be passed to project "Piper" steps and allows access to the `commonPipelineEnvironment`, for example.
-* `originalStage`: this will allow you to execute the "original" stage at any place in your script.
-If omitting a call to `originalStage()` only your code will be executed instead.
+* `originalStage`: Allows you to execute the "original" stage at any place in your script.
+If omitting a call to `originalStage()`, only your code is executed.
-* `stageName`: name of the current stage
+* `stageName`: Name of the current stage
-* `config`: configuration of the stage and general config (including all defaults)
+* `config`: Configuration of the stage and general config (including all defaults)

 Here is a simple example for such an extension, which you can use as a starting point: